Central Limit Theorems for Stochastic Gradient Descent Quantile Estimators: Abstract

 \section{Abstract}

-This paper proposes an online inference method of the stochastic gradient descent (SGD) with a constant learning rate for quantile loss functions with theoretical guarantees.
-Since the quantile loss function is neither smooth nor strongly convex, we view such SGD iterates as an irreducible and positive recurrent Markov chain.
-By leveraging this interpretation, we show the existence of a unique asymptotic stationary distribution, regardless of the arbitrarily fixed initialization.
-To characterize the exact form of this limiting distribution, we derive bounds for its moment generating function and tail probabilities, controlling over the first and second moments of SGD iterates.
-By these techniques, we prove that the stationary distribution converges to a Gaussian distribution as the constant learning rate $\eta\rightarrow0$.
-Our findings provide the first central limit theorem (CLT)-type theoretical guarantees for the last iterate of constant learning-rate SGD in non-smooth and non-strongly convex settings.
-We further propose a recursive algorithm to construct confidence intervals of SGD iterates in an online manner.
-Numerical studies demonstrate strong finite-sample performance of our proposed quantile estimator and inference method.
-The theoretical tools in this study are of independent interest to investigate general transition kernels in Markov chains.
+This paper develops asymptotic theory for quantile estimation via stochastic gradient descent (SGD) with a constant learning rate.
+The quantile loss function is neither smooth nor strongly convex.
+Beyond conventional perspectives and techniques, we view quantile SGD iteration as an irreducible, periodic, and positive recurrent Markov chain, which cyclically converges to its unique stationary distribution regardless of the arbitrarily fixed initialization.
+To derive the exact form of the stationary distribution, we analyze the structure of its characteristic function by exploiting the stationary equation.
+We also derive tight bounds for its moment generating function (MGF) and tail probabilities.
+Synthesizing the aforementioned approaches, we prove that the centered and standardized stationary distribution converges to a Gaussian distribution as the learning rate $\eta\rightarrow0$.
+This finding provides the first central limit theorem (CLT)-type theoretical guarantees for the quantile SGD estimator with constant learning rates.
+We further propose a recursive algorithm to construct confidence intervals of the estimators with statistical guarantees.
+Numerical studies demonstrate the effective finite-sample performance of the online estimator and inference procedure.
+The theoretical tools developed in this study are of independent interest for investigating general SGD algorithms formulated as Markov chains, particularly in non-strongly convex and non-smooth settings.